XinyueTan/Impacts-of-Worked-Examples-on-Student-Performance/README.md

 2. Visualize the missing data and delete rows with missing values
 <img src="https://user-images.githubusercontent.com/46146748/63471175-74e8b380-c43c-11e9-9dca-14036793373b.png" width="600">
 3. Calculate the accuracy rate of each question on the two test forms (A, B) for both Unit 7 and Unit 9  and present them on the parallel histograms
-:-------------------------:|:-------------------------:
+Accuracy Rate of Each Question in the Unit 7        |  Accuracy Rate of Each Question in the Unit 9 :-------------------------:|:-------------------------:
 ![](https://user-images.githubusercontent.com/46146748/63471410-153ed800-c43d-11e9-90e0-970f7c2c918d.png)  |  ![](https://user-images.githubusercontent.com/46146748/63471415-17089b80-c43d-11e9-9f1b-d39ba80a7d35.png)
 4. Use Spineplots function to plot the relationship between "Condition" and "Score"